core-wg/uri-path-abbrev/draft-amsuess-core-shopinc.md

 ## Choice of the option number

-TBD: Rephrase this to either be useful for readers of the final document who can thus learn how the option number namespaced is managed, or remove before publication.
+TBD: Rephrase this to either be useful for readers of the final document who can thus learn how the option number namespace is managed, or remove before publication.

 > It's already 1+1 -- we generally do try to keep even the 1+1 high so